EMI Calculator

 - Loan amount and LTV

-- Credit score & income stability
+- Credit score and income stability

 - Part-prepayments / foreclosure (changes EMI/tenure and reduces interest cost)